PROCEED AT YOUR OWN RISK!

 What’s this about?

-I’m publishing this to help my students in my Introduction to Multimedia course, COMM 240 at St. Cloud State University, understand portable or external digital storage.
+I’m publishing this to help my students at St. Cloud State University understand portable or external digital storage.
 Most importantly, I want students to avoid the learning experience of doing their website or video projects again and again due to improperly storing their work.
 Of course, there is much to learn in repeating an exercise.
 The project might actually come out better than the first attempt!

 If you lose your video files and only placed them on a public hard drive, like the iMac DataHD in the computer lab, and not your own portable hard drive, you might be re-shooting an assignment or unable to complete the final video project.
 This could all mean disaster for your class grade if you run out of time.